muonato/silta/README.md

 # SILTA - Simple Localized Tasks

 ## About
-The digital-forensics-friendly task management application.
+A digital-forensics-friendly task management application.

 SILTA is inspired by the [*Kirjuri*](https://github.com/AnttiKurittu/kirjuri) application.